Leadformance/batMap/README.md

 ### Run the example project

-Run `npm run build-dev` and launch the example folder on a local server.
+Run `yarn build-dev` and launch the example folder on a local server.
-Any changes will be watched.
+To sync the browser with changes run `yarn start` in another terminal.

 ### Validate your code

-Run `npm run test` to launch the tests (Jest - [documentation](https://jestjs.io/)).
+Run `yarn test` to launch the tests (Jest - [documentation](https://jestjs.io/)).

 ### Testing your devs

 If you need to test your developments before releasing, you can push the compiled filed to Github Pages.
-To do this, just run `npm run gh-deploy`.
+To do this, just run `yarn gh-deploy`.

 You'll find the generated files on this link: https://leadformance.github.io/batMap/dist/[PROVIDER].[min].js